SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ```
 TODO:
 * The concept in 3BP.
-* How it appears in the allegory fo modern politicla economy.
+* How it appears in the allegory fo modern political
-The hapless Tureky, the Foolish Disk Worlder.
+economy.
+The hapless Turkey, the Foolish Disk Worlder.
-* The disanalogy of it, and why some allegories are made to
+* The disanalogy of it, and why some allegories are made
-be motive to overcome the main problem.
+to be motive to overcome the main problem.
 ```

 ## An Excellent Dialogue

-About half way in to Three Body Probl;em the protagonist Wang Miao asks the venerable and gentle Dr Ye Wenjie about "physics does not exist".
+About half way in to *Three Body Problem* the protagonist Wang Miao asks the venerable and gentle Dr Ye Wenjie about "physics does not exist".
 She answers that it is not that physics does not exist, but that what we think is physics is wrong.

-I'm not sure of the Netflix adaptation will have this, nor am I sure if this remark will play out in the original novels, but it is a crux... for me at least, worth writing about... and with my allegorical interpretation too.
+I'm not sure of the spin the Netflix adaptation will have this, nor am I sure if this remark will play out in the original novels, but it is a crux... for me at least, worth writing about... and with my allegorical interpretation too.

 Ye Wenjie likens scientists now to the Church of old, who thought Copernicus as guilty of heresy, Bruno and d'Ascoli worth the stake, and Galileo worth the Spanish Inquisition.
 Or she says, "Maybe we are like the Church."
+Meaning with respect to today's scientific apostates.

-It is a lot less dramatic for physics these days though, than it is for political economy, since physics base marble is in pretty close contact with us know though particle accelerators and cosmology, and quantum computing of course (very base level, since it's exploiting entanglement).
+It is a lot less dramatic for physics these days though, than it is for political economy, since physics base marble is in pretty close contact with us now though particle accelerators and cosmology, and quantum computing of course (very base level, since the QC's are exploiting entanglement).
 Entanglement is the base marble of our universe, and perhaps it is no accident Schrödinger's Cat gets a mention in the immediately preceding scene with the detective Shi Qiang.

 We are nowhere near the base marble of economics, but MMT is part of the base.
-A huge gap remains in political economy, and that is the spiritual realm, and I've not encountered any professional economists who even dare acknowledge this yet --- maybe there are a few like Kate Raworth or Jason Hickel, but I do not really know for sure, are they merely acting ethically because they think it good for themselves, or do they realize spiritual principles are at the very heart of true economics?
+A huge gap remains in orthodox and even MMT-inspired political economy, and that is the spiritual realm, and I've not encountered any professional economists who even dare acknowledge this yet --- maybe there are a few like Kate Raworth or Jason Hickel, but I do not really know for sure, are they merely acting ethically because they think it good for themselves, or do they realize spiritual principles are at the very heart of true economics?

+Not just ecological principles, but spiritual principles.
 I suspect they do not acknowledge.
 They place the ecology ahead as primary, but this is a grave mistake, because we cannot have a sound ecosystem by just asserting ecology is important.
 Spiritual prerequisites are needed, even if only at a bare minimum level of political recognition that the ecological economics importance is something worth caring about.

 If your economists do not care about ecology then nothing wil be done politically.
 The ecological economics academics can scream their heads off, it will only be when people dying is a clear consequence of ignorance of ecology that politicians will lift a finger to dial the ecologists and invite them to the table.
 Too late.
-But it doesn't have to play out that way, if people can learn spiritual principles are more important even than ecology, then there is hope of avoiding catastrophe.
+But it doesn't have to play out that way.
+If people can learn spiritual principles are more important even than ecology, then there is hope of avoiding catastrophe.
 I know it is a hard ask for a realist, even harder for a dumb-dumb materialist, but you've got to ask.

+((At this point through reading 3BOP, I am certianly worried (for my entertainment pleasure) that Liu Cixin might head towards blackpill nihilism.
+I hope that's not the case.
+Getting immersed into a story is a wonderful form of entertainment, but if the bubble is shattered it's kinda' depressing, which defeats the purpose.))

 Interestingly, although I am not close friends with Warren Mosler, I think he has a moral component to his work over the decades on what became MMT.
 He has